Inductive constructions for frameworks on a two-dimensional fixed torus: Further work and related questions

 \subsection{Inductive constructions on the flexible torus}

 In \cite{myThesis}, a characterization was established of the generic rigidity of periodic frameworks on a partially variable torus (allowing one degree of flexibility).
-Together with Anthony Nixon, we have recently outlined an inductive proof of this result \cite{NixonRoss}.
+Together with Anthony Nixon, we outlined an inductive proof of this result \cite{NixonRoss}.

-\begin{thm}[Nixon and Ross \cite{NixonRoss}] A framework $\pofw$ is generically minimally rigid on the partially variable torus (with one degree of freedom) if and only if it can be constructed from a single loop by a sequence of gain-preserving Henneberg operations. \end{thm}
+\begin{thm}[Nixon and Ross \cite{NixonRoss}] A framework $\pofw$ is generically minimally rigid on the partially variable torus (with one degree of freedom) if and only if it can be constructed from a single loop by a sequence of extended gain-preserving Henneberg operations. \end{thm}

-The operations referred to in the theorem above contain the periodic vertex addition and edge split operations described in this paper.
-We also require an additional move to deal with a special class of graphs for which the existing moves are insufficient.
-There is yet more subtlety.
-Any graph which is generically minimally rigid on the partially variable torus (one degree of freedom) can be shown to be the disjoint union of a spanning tree and a {\it connected} spanning map graph (a graph with exactly one cycle per connected component).
-In this way, the class of graphs we wish to inductively generate is strictly smaller than the set of graphs $G$ satisfying $|E| = 2|V| - 1$, and $|E'| \leq 2|V'| - 1$.
+The operations referred to in the theorem above contain the gain-preserving vertex addition and edge split operations described in this paper, but we also require an additional move to deal with a special class of graphs for which the existing moves are insufficient.
+Further challenges arise when attempting to apply inductive techniques to the fully variable torus (having three degrees of freedom, this is what is called a ``periodic framework" in \cite{periodicFrameworksAndFlexibility}), due to the fact that there may no longer be vertices of degree 2 or 3, necessitating the development of further inductive moves.

-Further challenges await when attempting to apply inductive techniques to the fully variable torus (three degrees of freedom), or even the partially variable torus with two degrees of freedom.
-In particular, there are examples of graphs on such tori where all vertices are at least four-valent.
-This necessitates the use of further Henneberg moves, such as $X$-replacement or $V$-replacement.
-However, it is not obvious that we can define these moves to preserve the gains on cycles as we have in the present work.
-Of course, a complete combinatorial description of frameworks on the fully variable torus exists \cite{Theran}, but we believe that an inductive characterization would be a rich addition to our knowledge of these structures. \\